ronaldbosma/azure-apim-samples/generic-error-handling/README.md

 ## How it works

 In the outbound section on the global scope, there is error handling that follows these requirements:
-- By default, if an error occured and the `errorHandled` variable is not true
+- By default, if an error occured and the `errorHandled` variable is not set or false:
-	- If the status code is in the `passthroughErrorStatusCodes` variable (default list: 404 Not Found, 409 Conflict, 413 Content Too Large, 429 Too Many Requests
+	- If the status code is in the `passthroughErrorStatusCodes` variable (default list: 404 Not Found, 409 Conflict, 413 Content Too Large, 429 Too Many Requests):
 		- Do not change the status code
         - Clear the body
     - For all other errors, return a 500 Internal Server Error with an empty body